-Since Echols’ release, he has authored a memoir, Life After Death, and now lives with his wife, Lori Davis, whom he married while on death row and who has spent a tireless 16 years working toward his freedom, in the fitting town of Salem, Massachusetts.
+Since Echols’s release, he has authored a memoir, Life After Death, and now lives with his wife, Lori Davis, whom he married while on death row.
+Davis has spent a tireless 16 years working toward Echols’s freedom, in the fitting town of Salem, Massachusetts.

-Truthout spoke with Damien Echols during an event at the University of North Texas, which screened the new film.
+Truthout spoke with Echols during an event at the University of North Texas, where the new film screened.